top of page

 B

-N side of 139th Ave & E of 45th St
+Located on N side of 139th Ave & E of 45th St

 Allegan book p.
-38. Photo of school p.
-38. In 1945 enrollment of students was 34.
+38. Photo of school.
+In 1945, 34 students were enrolled.
 Looks to have 2-3 classrooms.
-History of Allegan County
+History of Allegan County.
+Open at least to 1964?

 Allegan